 4. The Sardine Run, South Africa

-Named one of the 'Seven Wonders of the World for 2023' by Conde Nast Traveller, this annual natural phenomenon between May - July is one of nature's best shows.
+Named one of the 'Seven Wonders of the World' by Conde Nast Traveller, this annual natural phenomenon between May - July is one of nature's best shows.
 It’s also the largest biomass migration on the planet!

 Millions of sardines migrate along the east coast of South Africa attracting a wide variety of marine life including dolphins, sharks, and whales.
 The sheer abundance and coordinated movements of these marine creatures will leave you in awe of the power and beauty of nature!